The Little Red Hen

-The story
+Plot

 A hen living on a farm finds some wheat and decides to make bread with it.
 She asks the other farmyard animals to help her plant it, but they refuse.
-The hen then harvests and mills the wheat into flour before baking it into bread; at each stage she again asks the animals for help and they refuse.
+The hen then harvests and mills the wheat into flour before baking it into bread; at each stage she again asks the animals for help, but they still refuse.
 Finally, with her task complete, the hen asks who will help her eat the bread.
-This time the animals accept eagerly, but the hen refuses them stating that no one helped her with her work and decides to eat the bread herself.
-She then runs away with it.
+This time the animals eagerly accept, but the hen refuses, stating that no one helped her with her work and decides to eat the bread herself.

+In some books, the Little Red Hen (though she did eat the bread all by herself) decides to give her friends another chance.
+(That is, in the end.)
+The Little Red Hen says that next time she will be happy to make enough bread for herself, her chicks, and all her farmyard animal friends if they help her.
+(Her friends ask, "If we help you?".)
+The little red hen says, "Yes.
+If you help me do the work".
+The friends happily promise to help her next time.
+From then on, her farmyard animal friends become eager helpers.

+In some variations, the hen has chicks who help her out with the entire process, and the hen and her brood then proceed to eat the bread as a family.
+They cut some sandwiches to have during the day, then have a bit of toast the following morning before feeding the stale leftovers to the ducks.

 Background and adaptations

 The tale is based on a story Dodge's mother often told her.
-Originally the other animals besides the hen consist of a rat, a cow, a cat, a dog, a duck, and a pig.
+Originally the other animals besides the hen consist of a rat, a cat, a dog, a duck, and a pig.
 Later adaptations often reduce the number of other animals to three.

 The story was likely intended as a literature primer for young readers, but departed from highly moralistic, often religious stories written for the same purpose.
 Adaptations throughout the 1880s incorporated appealing illustrations in order to hold the reader's attention as interest became more relevant to reading lessons.
 Repetitive vocabulary is still used in adaptations in order to encourage learning for very early readers.
 A 2006 picture book adaptation by Jerry Pinkney was well-received for similar reasons.

 An animated adaptation of the story titled The Wise Little Hen was produced by Walt Disney Productions in 1934.
 It is notable for the first appearance of Donald Duck as one of the lazy animals who refuses to help the hen.
+The same year another animated version was released by Iwerks Studio in the ComiColor Cartoons-series.